 Fill hot water in a large bowl and soak the rice noodles and set aside.
 I used a colander inside the bowl to soak the noodles to make it easier to lift and drain.

 Press the sauté button on the instant pot and click the adjust button to Sauté More function basically means higher saute heat.
 Ensure your pot is as hot, Instant Pot indicator says HOT and will beep.
-Add butter and oil.
-Once butter melts, add ginger, garlic, cumin, turmeric and chili powder and flakes, and sauté for 30 seconds.
+Add oil.
+Add ginger, garlic, cumin, turmeric and chili powder and flakes, and sauté for 30 seconds.
 Add onions, and cook until they start browning.

 Add chickpeas, cabbage, 1 tsp salt, and let the mixture cook for another 6-7 minutes.
 The mixture will wilt down quite a bit, and add the spinach at this stage and about 1/2 cup water.
 Continue sautéing for another 5 minutes.